motion/orbit/next.md

 * expensify: crawl properly
 * slack: crawl links properly
 * build app to prod bundle
+* tray icon (onboarding should show you how to move it by spotlight)
 * oauth window popup controller so it doesnt show "link" button and auto-opens
   * AS: cmd+n => AS: move offscreen => AS inject js to click button
   * API: watch for oauth finish => AS: close offscreen window